5 Suffolk pubs with heated gardens for mixed households

 The Henny Swan, Sudbury

-This riverside pub that has just installed a covered, heated tent outside, allowing groups of up to six to meet for a substantial meal and a drink this festive season.
+This riverside pub has just installed heaters in its outside area, allowing groups of up to six to meet for a substantial meal and a drink this festive season.

 The Henny Swan’s drinks menu includes a selection of wines, beers, and spirits, alongside cocktails such as sloe gin fizzes, chocolate martinis and Long Island spiced teas.
 Dishes on offer include cheeseburgers served with skinny fries, battered haddock and paella.